-• Dismiss the Formal Complaint: If the conduct alleged in the Formal Complaint would not constitute a violation of this policy even if proved, if it did not occur in Northwestern's Education Program or Activities, or did not occur against a person in the United States, the Office of Equity must dismiss the Formal Complaint with regard to that conduct under this policy.
+• Dismiss the Formal Complaint: If the conduct alleged in the Formal Complaint would not constitute a violation of this policy even if proved, if it did not occur in Northwestern's Education Program or Activities, or did not occur against a person in the United States, the Office of Civil Rights and Title IX Compliance must dismiss the Formal Complaint with regard to that conduct under this policy.

-Such a dismissal does not preclude action under other University policies.
+Such a dismissal does not preclude action under other applicable University policies.

-In the event the Office of Equity determines the Formal Complaint must be dismissed pursuant to this Section, the Office of Equity will provide written notice of dismissal, including the reasons for the dismissal, to the parties and advise them of their right to appeal pursuant to the appeal procedures detailed below.
-The Office of Equity may refer the subject matter of the Formal Complaint to other University offices, as appropriate.
+In the event the Office of Civil Rights and Title IX Compliance determines the Formal Complaint must be dismissed pursuant to this Section, the Office of Civil Rights and Title IX Compliance will provide written notice of dismissal, including the reasons for the dismissal, to the parties and advise them of their right to appeal pursuant to the appeal procedures detailed below.
+The Office of Civil Rights and Title IX Compliance may refer the subject matter of the Formal Complaint to other University offices, as appropriate.
 A dismissal pursuant to this Section is presumptively a final determination for purposes of this policy, unless otherwise specified in writing by the Title IX Coordinator in the written notice of dismissal.
 The dismissal of a case does not prevent the office from making non-punitive, educational outreach to those involved.